 Have you ever bought a diamond as a present for that special person in your life?
-Probably, you took the time to go through websites and resources online that talk about the best kind of diamond.
-If you’re still a novice in the world of diamonds, the jargon and calculations can make you want to throw in the towel.
-The good news is that we have your back.
+Whilst doing so, you most probably took your time going through websites and online resources that elaborate on diamonds.
+However, if you are just getting started, we have your back.

-In this article, we will walk you through the meaning of the diamond pavilion angle, how to calculate it using simple mathematics, and the requisite techniques to help you determine an ideal cut diamond.
+In this article, we will walk you through the meaning of the diamond pavilion angle, ways to calculate it using simple mathematics, and the requisite techniques to help you determine an ideal cut diamond.

 What is a diamond pavilion angle?

 Before light is shed upon this question, we ought to first understand as to what does diamond pavilion actually connote.
-As per the simplest of all definitions to date put forth, a pavilion is a diamond’s bottom half, hidden under a ring arrangement.
-It is a very crucial part of this precious metal’s general appearance.
-Why?
-It has facets which assist in light reflection, penetration, and bouncing.
+As per the simplest of all definitions to date put forth, a pavilion is a diamond’s bottom half hidden under a ring arrangement that plays a very crucial part in the stone's general appearance.
+Why is it so?
+Because it has facets that assist in light reflection, penetration, and bouncing.
 The result is fire and brilliance.

-- Girdle - the outermost edge of the metal
+- Girdle - the outermost edge of the stone

-- Pavilion facets - the part which slopes between the culet and the Girdle
+- Pavilion facets - the part that slopes between the culet and the girdle

-The shining and sparkling nature of the metal relies heavily on the Pavilion.
-When you shine light through a diamond, it passes through the table and crown.
-Once it reaches the Pavilion, the light will bounce and sparkle through the metal.
+The shining and sparkling nature of the stone relies heavily on the pavilion.
+When you shine light through a diamond, it passes through the table and crown, and once it reaches the pavilion, it bounces and sparkles through the diamond.
 The pavilion angle will determine how the refraction and sparkling occur.

-Too shallow pavilions will give a “fisheye” effect because of Girdle’s reflection in the table.
-Not satisfying results.
-The light going perpendicularly through the crown will bend too much.
-It will not refract across the opposite pavilion facet.
+Too shallow pavilions will give a “fisheye” effect because of the girdle’s reflection in the table, ensuing in unsatisfactory results.
+The light going perpendicularly through the crown will bend too much and will not refract across the opposite pavilion facet.
 Instead, it will jump off the crown facet at the opposite and exit the stone through the second pavilion facet.
-In simple terms, it will go through the gem and leak out through the bottom.
+In simpler terms, it will go through the gem and leak out through the bottom.

 For an ideal angle, the light goes through the crown facet and bounces off the first pavilion facet.
-The light will proceed to the opposite pavilion facet and bounce again.
-The light will eventually leak off through either the second crown facet or table facet and return to the observer.
-A perfect combination of pavilion and crown facets will give an excellent equilibrium between the fire and brightness while cutting down unwanted leakage of light.
+It will then proceed to the opposite pavilion facet and bounce again, eventually leaking off through either the second crown facet or table facet and return to the observer.
+A perfect combination of pavilion and crown facets will give an excellent equilibrium between fire and brightness while cutting down unwanted leakage of light.

 According to Marcel Tolkowsky’s calculations, 40.75 degrees is the perfect pavilion angle of a diamond.
-Surprisingly, before scientists determined this angle mathematically, cutters, who have for centuries on end been believing that an angle of more than 41 degrees would be too deep, were able to achieve the same results.
+Surprisingly, long before scientists determined this angle mathematically, cutters, who have for centuries on end been believing that an angle of more than 41 degrees would be too deep, were able to achieve the same results.

-Sellers of poorly cut stones will argue that it’s laughable to have a diamond with a 41-degree slope.
+Sellers of poorly cut stones, on the contrary, will argue that it is laughable to have a diamond with a 41-degree slope.
 Be that as it may, it cannot be denied that light leaks beyond a particular critical angle.
-In reality, what occurs is not too much cliff, but a seamless change from stronger to weaker reflections as leakage increases.
-What you need to remember is that this transition happens at around 41 degrees.
-Therefore, something nearer to 40.75 degrees is satisfying, unless you want an ideal stone with 40.9 degrees.
+In reality, what occurs is not too much cliff but a seamless change from stronger to weaker reflections as leakage increments.
+The point that needs to be paid heed to is that this transition happens at around 41 degrees, and so something nearer to 40.75 degrees is satisfying unless you want an ideal stone with 40.9 degrees.

 Most studies have concluded that angles below 40.5 degrees are too shallow and will result in light leakages and obstructions.
 The Gemological Institute of America (GIA) always round off the 40.5 degrees angle to 40.6 in their reports.
-Therefore, we arrive at an acceptable pavilion angles range of 40.6- 41 degrees.
+Resultantly, we arrive at an acceptable pavilion angle range of 40.6- 41 degrees.

 The mathematics behind the said calculation, otherwise extremely important, is not as hard as it appears.
-To enable yourself to do so better, you must know the following:
+To enable yourself to do so better, you must know the following first:

 - Crown depth